Hi, I am Yana,

 It is called Flexaret and it was made in Czechoslovakia until the 70's!
 This one was given to me by my dad, along with another analog cameras - all functional.
 It symbolizes the deep friendship I share with my parents and it keeps me grounded in times I can’t physically see them - which is most of the year, living thousands of miles away from my family.

 The visual aesthetic of images from old film cameras influenced my style from the very beginning.
 As a classically trained street photographer, I used to develop photos in a makeshift darkroom, because I loved the magical moments of excitement while waiting to see the image appear on the paper while immersed in miraculous emulsions.

-I regularly visit exhibits of street photographers that created black and white impressions of the environment they lived in all over the world.
+I regularly visit exhibits of documentary photographers that created black and white impressions of the environment they lived in all over the world.
 I value them as charming snippets of pure life moments that will never repeat again.